nmfightmaster/ailce/README.md

 - Conversations and settings persist in `localStorage` under keys like `live-context-conversations` and `live-context-settings`.
 - Layout preferences persist under `lce:leftWidth` and `lce:topHeight`.
 - To reset the app: clear your browser’s site data for this origin.
+ - Summaries cache a key that includes the schema version; conversations also store `lastSummarySchemaVersion` to detect and refresh older formats.

 ## Deployment
 This is a static Vite app and can be hosted on any static host (e.g., Vercel, Netlify, GitHub Pages).
 For production: